54n71/Fake-virus/README.md

 -Play a pit sound without internet

 -Play annoying music (The Caretaker - Everywhere At The End Of Time - Stage 4 - H1 Post Awareness Confusions)

+-Lock the workstation 20 times in a random lapse to 1 second to 1 minute (When you start your pc)

 Update 2.5